Yorkville Toronto Condos by Building

 Another statistic we are seeing is a strong 98% of the Average Sale Price to the Listing price and that the Average Days on Market for a condo is 33 Days.
 This is really not a long time on market, although many in Toronto have come to expect overnight sales with multiple offers, this is a very respectable time frame for average days on market.

 Yorkville and The Annex provides a lot of choice for condo buyers and the price per square foot varies by building and even within each building.
 The price per square foot depends on the status, location and the amenities of the building.
 Expect to pay more for condos with 5 Star luxury services such as Valet Parking and a Yorkville Avenue address with incredible views and finishes.
 Certain suites and buildings have realized prices over $2200/square foot.
 However, for those seeking simply the location, there are also other Yorkville and Annex condo building options with smaller units or that may be older or perhaps do not have the latest finishes that provide exceptional options for in attaining a more carefree condominium lifestyle.
 Many buildings in the Annex provide a short walk to U of T as well.
 These condo buildings are desirable for both students and Professors.

 The Yorkville and Annex neighbourhoods are generally pricey due to the central Toronto location and demand for the lifestyle.

 *Note that the MLS statistics are provided by TREB for The Annex.

 Many Yorkville condos are within the Annex neighbourhood.

 The above information is provided as a very general overview and introduction.
 Please complete the contact form if you have any questions.

 The price per square foot varies by building, suite upgrades and orientation.
-If you would like information about prices or an evaluation of your own Yorkville Condo if you are considering a move, please complete the contact form on this page.
+If you would like information about curent prices or an evaluation of your own Yorkville Condo please complete the contact form on this page.

 Sotheby's International Realty, Canada